Guseyn/nn-math-web/md/index.md

 It seems, the best approach would be to find $${dC}/{dW^L}$$ first, and only then try to figure out other layers.

 ### 9.1.
-Finding Derivative of Cost Function with Regard to Weights In The Last Layer
+Finding Derivative of Cost Function with Regard to Weights in the Last Layer

 So we can find derivative $${dC}/{dW^L}$$,